Scrivener-Download-for-Mac/.github/README.md

 # .github
-ScreenFlow for Mac Download is the ultimate screen recording and video editing suite designed exclusively for macOS.
+Scrivener Download for Mac is a revolutionary writing powerhouse designed exclusively for macOS, transforming how authors, researchers, and content creators craft long-form docu